wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 - ![](https://images-na.ssl-images-amazon.com/images/I/4142H2ZeBeL._SL200_.jpg)
 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- She had chosen geology by default, because she had liked rocks, and now Ellen, diploma in hand, frustrated parents in her ear, had absolutely no idea how to get a job and what she should do with the rest of her life. #space
+	- She had chosen geology by default, because she had liked rocks, and now Ellen, diploma in hand, frustrated parents in her ear, had absolutely no idea how to get a job and what she should do with the rest of her life. #ñspace
 		- ([Location 67](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=67))
 	- -
 	- -
 	- Dysfunctional Belief: If you are successful, you will be happy.
-Reframe: True happiness comes from designing a life that works for you. #space
+Reframe: True happiness comes from designing a life that works for you. #ñspace
 		- ([Location 88](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=88))
 	- -
 	- -